 Growing up on her family farm in the tiny Texas Panhandle town of Sunray, Rebecca Crownover dreamed of one day becoming a successful author and – inspired by the hard work and entrepreneurial spirit of her dad and two grandfathers – owning her own business.

-Now, drawing on the true-to-life stories and great life lessons that came from her special relationship with her “PawPaw” and helping him run the farm, Rebecca celebrates her cherished roots as a “Texas Farm Girl” with an exciting new series of inspiring, award-winning children’s books and a growing brand of related products, including tank tops and rhinestone-studded T-shirts for kids and adults.
+Now, drawing on the true-to-life stories and great life lessons that came from her special relationship with her “PawPaw” and helping him run the farm, Rebecca celebrates her cherished roots as a “Texas Farm Girl” with an exciting series of inspiring, award-winning children’s books.

-Published in 2013, the first book in the series (titled Texas Farm Girl) found the protagonist – a young character based on Crownover’s childhood – learning from her PawPaw the hard work that goes into farming.
+The first book in the series (titled Texas Farm Girl: Farming in the Texas Panhandle) found the protagonist – a young character based on Crownover’s childhood – learning from her PawPaw the hard work that goes into farming.
 She comes to understand how devastating it can be when a big storm comes through and rips it apart.
 Crownover imparts key life lessons as the young girl learns how to focus on the positive even under dire circumstances.

-In early 2015, Rebecca – a single, widowed mother of eight-year-old Acie – who provides executive leadership in new business development as a partner in the increasingly profitable Lone Star Family Farms – followed up with the series’ second release Texas Farm Girl: Reap What You Sow.
+Rebecca followed up with the series’ second release Texas Farm Girl: Reap What You Sow.
 In this story, TFG learns from her PawPaw the meaning of that phrase when she makes a big mistake overlooking key details when she’s planting corn.
 With this story, Crownover’s goal is to show how the lesson applies to everyone so that “we can overcome adversity and shine like a Lone Star Pearl.”

 “Texas Farm Girl is about a girl who loves to farm, who doesn’t mind getting her hands dirty, who has integrity, works hard and consumes her life with her passion for farming and business,” says Rebecca about the uniquely autobiographical concept.
 “We use the song to bring more excitement to the brand.
-When I do author events at schools for kids, we play it and it gets them more excited and involved.
-They sing along and put their hands in the air.
-When we shot the video, we included people from our community in it.
 So much of country music these days shows farm girls in their Daisy Dukes and I didn’t want to portray that image with my brand.
 ‘Texas Farm Girl’ is something the whole family can enjoy with a wholesome and positive influence!”